Laura Davies BA (Hons), MA (Cantab), PGDipM, Chartered Marketer, FCIM, CELTA

 Neil Davies BA (Hons), MA (Cantab)

-Laura’s husband Neil has Bachelor’s and Master’s degrees from Cambridge University in Natural Sciences and has enjoyed a successful management career in leading global companies.
+Laura’s husband Neil has Bachelor’s and Master’s degrees from Cambridge in Natural Sciences and has enjoyed a successful management career in leading global companies.
 As Cambridge Dream’s Company Secretary, Neil is responsible for ensuring that Cambridge Dream complies with standard financial and legal practice.

 Keith Welsh BA (Hons), PGCE